rostislavborovyk/DM_marks/README.md

 # DM_marks

-Parse marks from our teacher's website using urllib, then save it to .xls files, and process it using pandas
+Parse marks from our teacher's website, save it to .xls files then process it making normal distribution of marks, general rating and group's scores

+# Used libraries
+* pandas
+* urllib
+* BeautifulSoup